brandfolder-archive/jsonapionify/README.md

 ## Usage

+Below is a high level overview of all the available methods.
+For for detail see the yard documentation and the [examples](examples).

 ### APIs

 Api Definitions are the basis of JSONApi's DSL.
 They encompass resources that are available and can be run as standalone rack apps or be mounted within a rails app.